HomeResources › Google LSA Ranking Factors

 • Using Max Per Lead at a low cap: A low max per lead bid restricts how often Google shows your ad.
 Fix: switch to Maximize Leads and let the algorithm optimize delivery within your weekly budget.

-• Not enabling all available services: If a job type isn't enabled, you don't appear for it — full stop.
+• Not enabling all available services: If a job type isn't enabled, you don't appear for it.
+Period.
 Fix: audit your enabled services list and add every service you can genuinely provide.

 • GBP and LSA data mismatches: Different phone numbers or business names across your profiles confuse Google's verification systems.
 Fix: do a NAP audit across all your online profiles and align them.